amithgshetty/Python_files/README.md

 # Python_files
-Notes taken in the class and the assesments
+Python notes and techniques

-def hello world():
+'''def hello world():
       print("hello world")
-      ##simple program in the python to start with
+##simple program in the python to start with'''